Harvey Fierstein, Chita Rivera, and More Announced for WE ARE HERE Concert at Carnegie Hall

 "We Are Here", a remarkable concert of music written inside the Nazi camps and ghettos, will come to Stern Auditorium / Perelman Stage at Carnegie Hall to commemorate International Holocaust Remembrance Day on January 26th at 7:30pm.
 Tickets can be purchased here.

-Featuring Tony and Grammy Award winners and nominees (Harvey Fierstein, Chita Rivera, Shoshana Bean, Andrew Lippa, Brenda Russell), pop stars (Wendy Moten, Justin Jesso), renowned Cantors (Danny Mendelson), His Eminence Timothy Michael Cardinal Dolan (Archbishop of New York), and a band led by Lee Musiker, this one-night-only event pays tribute to the artists murdered during the Shoah who, in the worst of times, continued to create.
+Featuring Tony and Grammy Award winners and nominees (Harvey Fierstein, Chita Rivera, Shoshana Bean, Andrew Lippa, Brenda Russell), pop stars (Wendy Moten, Justin Jesso), renowned Cantors (Daniel Mutlu, Danny Mendelson, Rachel Brook, Yanky Lemmer), and His Eminence Timothy Michael Cardinal Dolan (Archbishop of New York), this one-night-only event pays tribute to the artists murdered during the Shoah who, in the worst of times, continued to create.
 "We Are Here" is proud to be partnering with the Illinois Holocaust Museum & Education Center (IHMEC) as our educational partner in this effort.

 The full lineup of performers and presenters will be announced soon.
 Find a video preview and more at wearehereconcert.com